Reunion 2025: Thank You for Showing Up!

 Program 2: Antioch has a rich history in the arts.
 Join this session to learn about what the creative arts look like at Antioch today.
 You’ll hear from arts faculty and learn about the program offerings, as well as their own journey in arts and education.
 There will be time for Q&A and conversations with the faculty.

 Program 3: The Gits were a punk band formed on Campus in the mid-80’s by four students.
 While the band’s career was cut short, their legacy in the Seattle Grunge scene and beyond remains strong.
 Recently drummer Steve Moriarty ’89 released a book about the band, Mia Zapata and The Gits: A Story of Art, Rock, and Revolution.
-In this session, hosted by Jessica Lawless ’89, Steve will read from the book and take questions from the audience.
+Joining Steve in conversation will be Jessica Lawless ’89 and music historian Melissa Meszaros (who happens to be Steve’s wife and an Antioch LA alum).
+Steve will read from the book and take questions from the audience.

 Reunite with your contemporaries and reminisce about your “golden era” at Antioch.
 We will take group photos of each decade of alumni!